New East India Companies? Or a Necessary Step Towards 5G? The Real Story Behind Pakistan’s Telecom Bill

 What Can Pakistan Learn from Other Countries?

 This is where international comparisons become particularly revealing.
-Supporters of the bill correctly point out that countries such as the United Kingdom, the United States, France and Germany grant significant powers to telecom operators.
-Modern communications networks simply cannot be built otherwise.
-But there is an important difference.
-In those countries, disputes are usually reviewed by courts, tribunals, regulators or independent adjudicatory bodies.
-The powers exist, but so do strong safeguards.
+Supporters of the bill correctly point out that countries such as the United Kingdom, the United States, Germany and France also grant significant powers to telecom operators.
+They are right.
+Modern fibre networks and digital infrastructure cannot be built without giving telecom companies certain legal rights.
+The important question, however, is not the powers themselves—it is who decides when disputes arise.

 Borrowing Powers, Missing Safeguards?